Alice Dunbar Nelson

 Alice Dunbar Nelson (July 19, 1875 – September 18, 1935) was an American poet, journalist, and political activist.
-Among the first generation born free in the South after the Civil War, she was one of the prominent African Americans involved in the artistic flourishing of the Harlem Renaissance.
-Her first husband was the poet Paul Laurence Dunbar.
-After his death, she married physician Henry A. Callis; and, lastly, was married to Robert J. Nelson, a poet and civil rights activist.
-She achieved prominence as a poet, author of short stories and dramas, newspaper columnist, activist for women's rights, and editor of two anthologies.
+Among the first generation of African Americans born free in the Southern United States after the end of the American Civil War, she was one of the prominent African Americans involved in the artistic flourishing of the Harlem Renaissance.
+She gained recognition for her poetry, short stories, and essays that explored themes of race, gender, and respectability; for her journalism and newspaper columns advocating for Black women’s rights and anti-lynching legislation; and for her editorial work on two influential anthologies that highlighted African American literature.

-Life
+Early life and background

-Alice Ruth Moore was born in New Orleans on July 19, 1875, the daughter of a formerly enslaved African-American seamstress and a white seaman.
-Her parents, Patricia Wright and Joseph Moore, were middle-class and part of the city's multiracial Creole community.
+Alice Ruth Moore was born on July 19, 1875, in New Orleans, Louisiana, into a family with a complex racial and ethnic background.
+Her mother, Patricia Wright, was a formerly enslaved woman, and Alice’s upbringing in the South during the post-Reconstruction era had a significant influence on her later works.
+Growing up in a city with a history of mixed-race relationships, Alice’s identity as both Black and Creole shaped her perspectives on race, identity, and social norms, themes she would later explore in her writing.

 Personal life

-Moore graduated from the teaching program at Straight University (later merged into Dillard University) in 1892 and worked as a teacher in the public school system of New Orleans at Old Marigny Elementary.
+Moore graduated from the teaching program at Straight University (later merged into Dillard University) in 1892 following years of exceptional academic performance and showcasing her musical talent by playing the piano, mandolin, and cello.
+As a 17-year-old college graduate she worked as a teacher in the public school system of New Orleans at Old Marigny Elementary.
 Nelson lived in New Orleans for twenty-one years.
-During this time, she studied art and music, learning to play piano and cello.

-In 1895, Alice Dunbar Nelson's first collection of short stories and poems, Violets and Other Tales, was published by The Monthly Review.
-Around this time, Moore moved to Boston and then New York City.
-She co-founded and taught at the White Rose Mission (White Rose Home for Girls) in Manhattan's San Juan Hill neighborhood, beginning a correspondence with the poet and journalist Paul Laurence Dunbar.
+In 1895, The Monthly Review published Alice Dunbar Nelson's first collection of short stories and poems, Violets and Other Tales.
+Although her first collection received criticism, she remained committed to succeed as a writer.Striving for a career in writing Moore moved to Boston in the late 1890s.
+In 1897 after moving to New York City. she co-founded and taught at the White Rose Mission (White Rose Home for Girls) in Manhattan's San Juan Hill neighborhood, beginning a correspondence with the poet and journalist Paul Laurence Dunbar.
 Alice Dunbar Nelson's work in The Woman's Era captured Paul Laurence Dunbar's attention.
 On April 17, 1895, Paul Laurence Dunbar sent Alice a letter of introduction, which was the first of many letters that the two exchanged.
 In their letters, Paul asked Alice about her interest in the race question.
-She responded that she thought of her characters as "simple human beings", and believed that many writers focused on race too closely.
+She responded that she thought of her characters as "simple human beings," and believed that many writers focused on race too closely.
 Although her later race-focused writings would dispute this fact, Alice's opinion on the race problem contradicted Paul Laurence's.
 Despite contradictory opinions about the representation of race in literature, the two continued to communicate romantically through their letters.